boonproject/boon/README.md

 There are even methods to create maps and sorted maps called **map**, **sortedMap**, **safeMap** (concurrent) and **sortedSafeMap** (concurrent).
-These was mainly created because Java does not having literals for lists, maps, etc.
+These were mainly created because Java does not have literals for lists, maps, etc.